Mark your calendars: April 30 is World Jianbing Day, an international celebration of one of China’s most beloved breakfast foods.

-Granted, World Jianbing Day was never officially a thing before this year (although we guarantee 99% of anyone who’s tried jianbing will agree this holiday is long overdue).
+Granted, World Jianbing Day was never officially a thing before 2019 (although we guarantee 99% of anyone who’s tried jianbing will agree this holiday is long overdue).

 But Shanghai-based food tour company UnTour is looking to change that.
 They’ve launched a Worldwide Jianbing Map to try and link up vendors selling authentic jianbing worldwide.
 “We want to make sure the surviving vendors have all the support they can get from diners that might not know how to find them,” says UnTour CEO Jamie Barys.
 “The world needs more jianbing enthusiasts!”

 Jianbing is essentially a flour- and egg-based, savory crepe consumed as breakfast food in China.
 After cooking the pancake fresh on a flat skillet, jianbing chefs will slap on a variety of fillings at diners’ requests — like gooey bean paste, green onions, and crunchy youtiao (Chinese fried dough).

 The downside is that outside of China, authentic jianbing vendors are few and far between.
 “It is still pretty slim pickings,” admits UnTour CFO Kyle Long.
 He says many of these restaurants are situated in major cities, like London and New York City, and unlike their Chinese counterparts most serve jianbing as an “afterthought” or have pivoted to include other items like baozi and bubble tea to keep a regular flow of business going.